semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 <div class="col-2-grid">
 <div>

-##### Semgrep OSS
+##### Semgrep Community Edition

 ###### Triage

-There are no out-of-the-box features in Semgrep OSS for triaging findings.
+There are no out-of-the-box features in Semgrep CE for triaging findings.

 However, you can output findings to JSON and SARIF then send those findings to an AppSec Posture Management (ASPM) software such as DefectDojo.